bassosimone/utpintro/lecture/notes.md

 3. the clock skew is typically not a constant function, but there is a drift by which the two clocks diverge.

-We don't describe how LEDBAT addresses the problems 1-3 above in this notes; if you are curious, refer to RFC 6817.
+We don't dive into how LEDBAT addresses the problems 1-3 above in this notes; if you are curious, refer to RFC 6817.

 ### 3.4.
 DIY experiment with LEDBAT/uTP